-To create a concealed electrical box you need some thin gauge sheet metal that can be formed fairly easily.
-If you have a friend with a welding machine that will also come in handy.
+To create a concealed electrical box, you need some thin gauge sheet metal that can be formed fairly easily.
+It will come in handy if you have a friend with a welding machine.
 Find some ideas online or on social media of how you want to mount the box.
 It can be mounted either underneath the seat or can be concealed as the rear hump on the back of a cafe racer seat.

-One thing to remember when creating an electrical box to hide your wires is to put some holes in the bottom of it for water drainage.
-At some point you’ll get water in there while washing the motorcycle or riding through rain and water can cause serious damage to both the wires as well as the box itself.
+One thing to remember when you are creating an electrical box to hide your wires is to put some holes in the bottom of it for water drainage.
+At some point you’ll get water in there while washing the motorcycle or riding through rain; water can cause serious damage to both the wires as well as the box itself.